 In order to qualify for Medicaid long-term care, you cannot exceed the state's asset and income limit.
 A qualified income trust will reduce your income levels to below the applicable limit, allowing you to use Medicaid to cover your long-term care costs.

 Not everyone will benefit from a qualified income trust (which is also commonly referred to as a “Miller Trust”).
 Here are seven things to know before creating one.

 1. A Qualified Income Trust (QIT) Must be Managed Carefully

 A QIT must be managed very carefully.
 Every month that Medicaid long-term care is required (whether it is for those receiving care at home, in an ALF, or in a nursing home), the income trust must be properly funded.

-If your monthly income exceeds the state's limit, funds must be deposited into the QIT every month that long-term care is required.
-Enough funds must be deposited to ensure your income is below the threshold, and this amount should be more than just the bare minimum needed to qualify for Medicaid.
+If you have too much income and it exceeds the state's limit, funds must be deposited into the QIT every month that long-term care is required.
+Enough funds must be deposited to ensure the Medicaid applicant’s monthly income is below the threshold, and this amount should be more than just the bare minimum needed to qualify for Medicaid.

 To prevent a lapse in coverage and care, it is crucial to ensure that your QIT is funded and administered properly.

 2. If Your Income Does Not Exceed the State's Levels, a QIT May Not Be Required